odinuv/web/course/faq.md

 {: .image-popup}
 ![Example wireframe](/course/example-wireframe.png)

+{: .note}
+Some people start with wireframing first -- it is up to you to decide whether you feel more confident drawing the user interface or thinking about all possible functions first.

-Once you have the wireframes with comments and list of actions, you can start coding: assign a route or filename to each action (depending on walkthrough version), prepare the template and display it -- you can start with static templates.
+After you have the wireframes with comments and list of actions, you can start coding: assign a route or filename to each action (depending on walkthrough version), prepare the template and display it -- you can start with static templates.
 Afterwards start coding logic -- retrieve data from database and display them (pass the data into template and show them to the visitor), prepare *POST* routes for data modifications when a page contains a form.
 Always think